-Lindsay Tang serves as Associate General Counsel and oversees all legal matters at the SF SPCA.
+Lindsay Tang serves as General Counsel and oversees all legal matters at the SF SPCA.

 After earning her J.D. from Northwestern University, Lindsay began her career in-house at a leading technology company where she had a broad international corporate governance practice.
 She then practiced at national law firms in Silicon Valley, counseling clients on intellectual property issues in mergers and acquisitions.
 In her current role, Lindsay applies her corporate experience by handling governance issues and working directly with the SF SPCA Board of Directors.
 She also handles litigation, trust and estate matters, and manages outside counsel.
 In her role with Shelter PALS, Lindsay identifies California shelters in need of assistance, coordinates joint efforts with other progressive animal welfare organizations, and assists pro bono counsel in drafting template legal documents.

-Lindsay has seven dogs, three of which she adopted from the SF SPCA, and several small pets.
+Lindsay has nine dogs, four of which she adopted from the SF SPCA, and several small pets.
 In addition to rescuing animals, she enjoys cooking, traveling, and studying foreign languages

 For almost three decades, Bruce Wagman has been using his legal education and well-honed skills to help animals in all sectors of society, and benefit both society and the animals themselves.

 He is the only lawyer running an exclusive animal law practice in a major United States firm.
 He litigates, drafts animal-friendly legislation, oversees rescue operations, and consults clients who care for and protect animals.
 He has published two major works, the leading casebook for law schools nationwide—Animal Law: Cases and Materials—and a global survey of animal laws, A Worldview of Animal Law, the only global survey of animal law.
 Bruce also founded Project Chimps, a chimpanzee sanctuary that is home to chimpanzees retired from a research laboratory.